barajasalfredo13/Cookie.Board.Variants/README.md

-# Cookie.Board.Variants
+# Cookie Board Variants
-This is a subiteration of the cookie board design so that a Graphene layer is easier to place
-Stencils were made to create protected layers
+This is a subiteration of the cookie board design Stencils were made to create protected layers

 ### ::: Base of the Cookie Board ::: ###